-Let’s take a deep dive into their Hungarian oak matured Single Pot Still Whiskey to find out.
+Let’s take a deep dive into the Method and Madness Hungarian oak matured Single Pot Still Whiskey to find out.

 This is the first Irish Whiskey of its kind, having been matured in Bourbon casks before being finished in Virgin Hungarian oak.
 The inspiration came from the Carpathian Mountains, in Hungry, where the oak is grown in soils enriched by volcanoes.

 Tasting notes for Method and Madness Hungarian Oak